djordon/queueing-tool/docs/overview.rst

       wait until an agent departs from that queue.
-    - *Repetitive Service Blocking*: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to receive another service from the queue it is departing from.
+    - *Repetitive Service Blocking*: when an agent attempts to enter a :class:`.LossQueue` that is at capacity, the agent is forced to receive another service from its current queue.
+This process is repeated until the agent's desired queue is no longer at capacity.
-      After the agent receives the service, he then checks to see if the desired queue is still at capacity, and this process is repeated if it is, otherwise the agent enters the queue.

-   One can also limiting the maximum number of agents within the system for modeling closed networks.
+   One can also limit the maximum number of agents within the system.

 .. _loss networks: http://en.wikipedia.org/wiki/Loss_network
 .. _finite capacity queue: http://en.wikipedia.org/wiki/M/M/c_queue#Finite_capacity
 .. _Kendall's notation: http://en.wikipedia.org/wiki/Kendall%27s_notation

-This package also contains visualization component, whereby the user can see queueing dynamics in real-time as the simulations take place.
+This package also contains a visualization component, whereby the user can see queueing dynamics in real-time as the simulations take place.
 See :meth:`~.QueueNetwork.animate` and :meth:`~.QueueNetwork.draw` for more on this package's visualization capabilities.